 Stanford Libraries is seeking a Processing Archivist to process recent acquisitions and collections from our backlog – including materials in all formats.
-They will manage a two-year effort and collaborate with staff across the libraries, particularly other Special Collections staff, cognizant curators, colleagues in Conservation and the Media Preservation Lab regarding preservation assessment and selection of materials for conservation treatment or digitization projects.
-They will work with other staff on appraisal of the collection and to complete finding aids, blogs, and assist with online exhibits.
+They will manage a three-year effort and collaborate with staff across the libraries, particularly other Special Collections staff, cognizant curators, colleagues in Conservation and the Media Preservation Lab regarding preservation assessment and selection of materials for conservation treatment or digitization projects.
+They will work with other MSS staff on appraisal of the collection and to complete finding aids, blogs, and assist with online exhibits.
 They will also work with the Digital Libraries Systems & Services Department on managing workflows for digitization projects and creation of all metadata for digitization.
-They will be based primarily in our Newark complex but will also prepare collections for processing in Green Library, SAL2, and/or Redwood City.
+They may supervise and train hourly employees.
+They will be based primarily in our Redwood City complex but will also prepare collections for processing at our Newark facility.

-- Project Archivist will process collections based on priorities set by Special Collections and University Archives
+- Project Archivist will process collections based on priorities set by the directors in Special Collections

-- Execute the assessment, processing, arrangement and description of born-digital and hybrid archives, including material in the Special Collections and University Archives backlog and newly acquired materials.
+- Execute the assessment, processing, arrangement and description of born-digital and hybrid archives, including material in Special Collection’s backlog and newly acquired materials.

-- Working closely with our other staff, coordinate metadata for digital collections in order to harmonize conflicts and inconsistencies and make them function effectively re: local policies, best practices, and common standards
+- Working closely with our Metadata Librarian, coordinate metadata for digital collections in order to harmonize conflicts and inconsistencies and make them function effectively re local policies, best practices, and common standards

 - Participates in the creation of intellectual access to these materials via the online catalogue, metadata for digital objects, and finding aids